ykskb/phrag/README.md

 - [Development](docs/development.md)

-### Example projects:
+### POC Project:

-- [SNS](https://github.com/ykskb/situated-sns-backend): a situated project to verify Phrag's concept and practicality.
-It has authentication, access control and custom logics through Phrag's interceptors.
+- [SNS](https://github.com/ykskb/situated-sns-backend): a situated project of Twitter mock to verify Phrag's concept and practicality.
+It has authentication, access control and custom logics through Phrag's interceptors, leveraging Phrag's GraphQL for queries with many nests and conditions.

 ## Contribution to Phrag